jaygtel/jay-website/README.md

 ## ➕ Suggestions

-We welcome suggstions and ideas to help us plan out future development phases.
+I welcome suggstions and ideas to help us plan out future development phases.
 To make one visit our discussions category:

 [➕ Suggest an idea](https://github.com/jaygtel/jay-website/discussions/new?category=ideas)